ntutic/json_scrapy/docs/topics/request-response.rst

    See also :ref:`request-fingerprint-restrictions`.

    :param request: request to fingerprint
-   :type request: scrapy.http.Request
+   :type request: jscrapy.http.Request

 Additionally, it may also implement the following methods:

 .. classmethod:: from_crawler(cls, crawler)

-   If present, this class method is called to create a request fingerprinter instance from a :class:`~scrapy.crawler.Crawler` object.
+   If present, this class method is called to create a request fingerprinter instance from a :class:`~jscrapy.crawler.Crawler` object.
 It must return a new instance of the request fingerprinter.

    *crawler* provides access to all Scrapy core components like settings and